Vishant93/Image9/README.md

 User should have Java 8 installed with an appropriate IDE (preferrably IntelliJ, STS, Eclipse, etc).

 ### JavaScript
-User should have node.js installed as a prerequisite./ Axios is required to make HTTP requests and communicate with the back end.
+User should have node.js installed as a prerequisite.
+Axios is required to make HTTP requests and communicate with the back end.
 ```
 npm -S i axios